acx0/etc/README.markdown

     ./link.sh

-If the script warns of existing files, back them up with:
+If the script warns of existing files, back them up with and then force write the symlinks using:

-    ./link -b
+    ./link.sh -b

-Then force write the symlinks using:

-    ./link -f
+    ./link.sh -f

 Use the `-h` flag to see an overview of all available options:

-    ./link -h
+    ./link.sh -h

 ## Vim Setup
 Instead of managing [Vim] plugins as git submodules, [Vundle] is used to